 10. Change Money Wisely

 Often changing money in a rush at the airport before you leave for Israel gets you a terrible exchange rate.
 Obviously, don’t come without any shekels, but be aware that there are change places in the centers of most Israeli cities (and tens of options in Jerusalem and Tel Aviv) who offer competitive rates which are better than you will probably get at home.
 It also saves you the issue of converting more than you need as you can just convert more as you go along.
 It’s one of the easiest ways to see Israel on a budget.

 And Finally… Enjoy!

-You’ve now saved so much money that you can can afford to splash out – maybe a night at a five star hotel, a meal at a top restaurant, a luxury experience, or a once in a lifetime experience adventure.
+You’ve now saved so much money that you can afford to splash out – maybe a night at a five-star hotel, a meal at a top restaurant, a luxury experience, or a once in a lifetime experience adventure.
 Whatever you decide, have a great trip, and share your travel tips below!

 Have you traveled in Israel on a budget?
 Share your tips and experiences below for everyone to benefit from!